lorrli274/next/courses/community/Ruby Magic/Mastering Concurrency/03-Multi-Process: Unicorn.md

 **Multi-Process** summary:

+Use case:
-Use case: One non-ruby example you probably know is the [Chrome browser](https://www.google.com/googlebooks/chrome/small_04.html).
+* One non-ruby example you probably know is the [Chrome browser](https://www.google.com/googlebooks/chrome/small_04.html).
 It uses multi-process concurrency to give each tab their own process.
 It allows a single tab to crash without taking the full application down.
 In their case, it also helps to isolate exploits to a single tab

+Pros:
-Pros: Most simple to implement.Ignores difficulties with thread safety.
-Each worker can crash without damaging the rest of the system.
+* Most simple to implement.
+* Ignores difficulties with thread safety.
+* Each worker can crash without damaging the rest of the system.

+Cons:
-Cons: Each process loads the full codebase in memory.
+* Each process loads the full codebase in memory.
 This makes it memory-intensive.
-Hence, it does not scale to large amounts of concurrent connections.
+* It does not scale to large amounts of concurrent connections.